google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_college_data.rst

    :alt: Scatter plot with average SAT score as the x-axis and the
          completion rate as the y-axis with a positive trend.

+.. shortanswer:: completion_rate_1200

-Question: Use the scatter plot to estimate the completion rate at a school with an average SAT score of 1200.
+   Use the scatter plot to estimate the completion rate at a school with an average SAT score of 1200.

+.. shortanswer:: completion_rate_1400

-Question: Use the scatter plot to estimate the completion rate at a school with an average SAT score of 1400.
+    Use the scatter plot to estimate the completion rate at a school with an average SAT score of 1400.

+.. shortanswer:: completion_rate_accuracy
-Question: Which estimate do you think was more accurate?
+    Which estimate do you think was more accurate?
 Why?

+.. shortanswer:: completion_rate_median_debt
-Question: Which variable has the strongest relationship with median debt?
+    Which variable has the strongest relationship with median debt?

+.. shortanswer:: completion_rate_correlation_coefficient
-Question: What two variables have a correlation coefficient closest to -1?
+    What two variables have a correlation coefficient closest to -1?